NVIDIA/NVFlare/docs/programming_guide/controllers/model_controller.rst

     The :ref:`fl_model` object can be any type of data depending on the specific task.
     For example, in the "train" and "validate" tasks we send the model parameters along with the task so the target clients can train and validate the model.
-    However in many other tasks that do not involve sending the model (e.g. "submit_model"), the :ref:`fl_model` can contain any type of data (e.g. metadata, metrics etc.) or may be not be needed at all.
+    However in many other tasks that do not involve sending the model (e.g. "submit_model"), the :ref:`fl_model` can contain any type of data (e.g. metadata, metrics etc.) or may not be needed at all.

 send_model_and_wait